Rikin Pethani

 Rikin Shantilal Pethani (born 2 December 1990) is an Indian professional basketball player.
 He currently plays for Chennai Slam of India's UBA Pro Basketball League.

+Early life

+He grew up in Himatnagar, Gujarat and played cricket until 8th grade, when a coach discovered his talent for basketball.

+National career

 He was a member of India's national basketball team at the 2016 FIBA Asia Challenge in Tehran, Iran.

-He grew up in Himatnagar, Gujarat and played cricket until 8th grade, when a coach discovered his talent for basketball.
+Pethani was also a former captain for the team.